 How do I find adware on my computer?

-The simplest way to root out adware is to use an internet security software and run through the following steps:
+The simplest way to root out adware is to find an internet security software, then run through the following steps:

 - Download reputable internet security software